-Our #GlitterGirlTribe is encouraged to show three support on the day social media and using the hashtags #BullyingNoWay #TakeaStandTogether #NDA2019
+Our #GlitterGirlTribe is encouraged to show their support on 15th March on their social media and using the hashtags #BullyingNoWay #TakeaStandTogether #NDA2019

 Everyone here is different, we all embrace our talents and quirks and use our uniqueness to power this amazing company!

 Its no different anywhere in the world, Anti-Bullying Day is a government initiative to educate our children on embracing their differences and knowing how to deal with bullying.
-Wether its them speaking out about being bullied to an adult or their friends being bullied.
-Or them understanding that their behaviour may be affecting someone else feelings.
+Whether its them speaking out about being bullied to an adult or their friends being bullied, Or them understanding that their behaviour may be affecting someone else’s feelings.

 It also provides great information and support for schools and adults learning how to bring up this next generation of Empowered, Compassionate and Strong group of humans.

-On 15th March 2019 show your support by wearing an orange ribbon or purchasing our Anti-Bully mix and show the next generation we stand behind them.
+On 15th March 2019 show your support by wearing an Anti bullying Bracelet or by creatively wearing our Anti-Bully Eco Glitter mix and show the next generation we stand behind them.

 Talking About Bullying